abains05/Bains_Schweighofer_2017_JNP/README.md

 # Bains_Schweighofer_2017_JNP
-Code for analyses in use-dependent learning paper
+Code for simulations in use-dependent learning paper